AdaCore/gnatstudio/docs/users_guide/extending.rst

       Font variant and colors used to highlight comments.
       Setting the color to white will set a transparent color.

-    *Annotated  Comments*
+    *SPARK Annotations*
-      Font variant and colors used to highlight annotated comments.
-Only relevant to Ada currently.
-Annotated comments are comments immediately followed by a special character, e.g. `#[]`.
+      Font variant and colors used to highlight SPARK annotations within Ada comments (Starting with `--#`).
 Setting the color to white will set a transparent color.

     *Strings*